iotaledger/iota.rs/documentation/docs/getting_started/java/android_development.md

     x86_64-linux-android
 ```

-For this setup we use `$ANDROID_NDK_HOME` for the location of your NDK, wether you use Android studio or manual compilation
+For this setup we use `$ANDROID_NDK_HOME` for the location of your NDK, wether you use Android studio or manual compilation.

-1. set `ANDROID_NDK_HOME` environment variable
+1. Set `ANDROID_NDK_HOME` environment variable

 Example: `export ANDROID_NDK_HOME=$ANDROID_HOME/ndk/{A_VERSION_NUMBER}`

 If you dont have `ANDROID_HOME`; Usually found at `/home/user/Android`.
 Make sure you have installed Android correctly.
 Attempt to run `android` on your terminal.
 If this command does not open the Android SDK Manager, then your path is not configured correctly.

-## 1. Generating the java files
+## 1. Generating the Java Files

-### 1.1 Compiling a binary
+### 1.1 Compiling a Binary

-In order to generate the Java source files; we need to run cargo manually once.
+To generate the Java source files; we need to run cargo manually once.

 This step will require you to run `cargo build --release` in `iota.rs/bindings/java`.